 Schematic preliminary graphs characterizing the forest composition (measured with variable radius plots using an angle gage, BAF 10) and light levels (measured with a hand-held densiometer; superimposed bloom windows estimated to represent dates compiled across sites).

+A goal of this project is also to compare the forest canopy with the bees in the orchard.
 To illustrate the “habitat sharing” of a species that is found both in forests and orchards, the graphic below compares 10 years of apple orchard bee species data to the bee species caught in the forest canopy just 1 year (2017, itself a very rainy spring with low bee activity)!
 Many of these species were found in both apple and orchard habitats (shared species represented by dark green circles).
 We expect this number only to increase as we finish the 2018 bee species identifications and further future sampling.

 The most common groups of bees were sweat bees, “green bees,” small carpenter bees, and ground nesting mining bees, who include the most effective orchard pollinators on a per-visit basis.
 Nearly all genera were found in both the canopy and the orchard in 2018, although some species do prefer one or the other habitat.
 Also, in some cases, the male of a species is predominantly found in the canopy, while the female is found in the orchard.
 Our future work will investigate which trees all of these groups are visiting for pollen resources.